Top Scandinavian Vacation Packages

 - • Visit a Sámi reindeer farm near Kiruna or hunt the northern lights in Abisko National Park

 Although Denmark is the smallest of the Scandinavian nations, you won’t want to miss exploring the capital city, Copenhagen.
+Get inspired and learn what Denmark is known for.
 These are some of our favourite things to do here:

 - • Tour the city’s historic sites, including the 17th-century Rosenborg Castle

 - • Spend time roaming independent boutiques and charming eateries just off the capital’s cobbled streets